karikris/AIBioBench/README.md

 ## Acknowledgements

-This project was developed with appreciation for the **Plant Energy and Biotechnology Lab at Monash University** and **Dr Ermakova**, Group Leader and Senior Lecturer, whose research environment helped inspire this work.
+This project was developed with appreciation for the **Plant Energy and Biotechnology Lab at Monash University** and **Dr Ermakova**, Group Leader / Senior Lecturer, whose research environment inspired this work.

 ## Contributing